AnttonLA/blood-variome-pipelines/TF_binding_at_variant/README.md

 - [ ] Use [Selenium](https://www.selenium.dev/) to automate uploading the files to FABIAN-Variant.
 - [ ] Incorporate [ffq](https://github.com/pachterlab/ffq) to download the relevant data from ReMap.

+## Description of the pipeline

+### Step 1: Find TFs that bind over the variants
+The pipeline will first look up the positions of the variants in the ReMap metadata table.
+It will then find all the studies that contain a TF that binds over the variants and output a list with all the matches.
+Finally, it will produce a second file where only the biotypes of interest are kept.

+### Step 2: Find TFs whose binding motif is likely disrupted by the variant
+The pipeline will then use FABIAN-Variant to find the TFs whose binding motif is likely disrupted by the variant.
+The pipeline will create a VCF file that can be used as an input for FABIAN-Variant.

+    NOTE: Currently the use of FABIAN-Variant is not automated.
+    You will need to upload the VCF file to the FABIAN-Variant and download the results manually.

+The pipeline will then parse the results from FABIAN-Variant.
+The full output file ("the data file") will be kept for future reference.
+The summary file ("the table file") is the one that will be used for the rest of the analysis, since it is the one that contains the scores that have been averaged across models.

+### Step 3: Assign TFs to the variant
+Finally, the pipeline will assign the TFs that appear in **BOTH** the ReMap and FABIAN-Variant results to each variant.
+Keep in mind that these results will vary considerably depending on the selected Biotypes and FABIAN S-score threshold.
 ## References

 Fayrouz Hammal, Pierre De Langen, Aurélie Bergon, Fabrice Lopez, Benoit Ballester, **ReMap 2022: a database of Human, Mouse,